Reed-CompBio/spras/docs/tutorial/intermediate.rst

 -  EGF is known to initiate signaling, so it can be added and assigned a high score (greater than all other nodes) to emphasize its importance and guide algorithms to start reconstruction from this point.
-(EGF is currently not in the data)
+(EGF is currently not in the data).
+We can assign it a score of 10; chosen empirically.

 -  EGFR is in the current data.
 Looking at the pathway, we can see that EGFR directly interacts with EGF in the pathway.